share-ready video preset

 Quick flow

-How to run the route with confidence
+How to use this page with confidence

 2. Read the browser capability panel before you assume the preferred output container is realistic on this machine.